Mediwateyash/Calculator-Andriod/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on an emulator or physical device.

+you will find apk file at  \app\build\outputs\apk\debug location you can directly open in your mobile phone
 ## Usage

 1. Launch the app.